 1882 Woodwind instruction for music education majors with an emphasis on woodwind instrumental playing.
+Designed to teach the fundamental principles of playing, explore moderate to advanced levels of literature, develop the student's interest in playing, and

-Designed to teach the 2872 fundamental principles of playing, explore moderate to advanced levels of literature, develop the student's interest in playing, and 2882 strengthen the student's playing ability.
+2872 fundamental principles of playing, explore moderate to advanced levels of literature, develop the student's interest in playing, and 2882 strengthen the student's playing ability.
 One performance in recital class each semester and participation in band are required.
+One hour lesson per week and daily practice as assigned.